EnAccess/OpenSmartMeter/README.md

 **Step 1: Calibrating voltage and current**

-The design engineer proceed to calibrate the voltage, current.
-The voltage and current is calibrated by calculating the value measured by meter as compared to the true value measured by a test bench, the excel sheet available in the link provided below is used to calibrate the voltage and current by inputting the measured and actual values of voltage and current in the appropriate cell of the excel calculator. https://github.com/EnAccess/OpenSmartMeter/blob/main/Documentations/Datasheet/Energy%20setpoint%20calculator.xlsx, after this is done, the hex code gotten is written to the neccesary registers of Ugain, IgainN in the SAM_UART.cpp library provided in the link below. https://github.com/EnAccess/OpenSmartMeter/blob/main/Firmware%20code/Library/SamATM90E26_library after this is done, the checksum2 value displayed on the LCD screen while the meter is starting up is written to the CSTwo register in the SAM_UART.cpp library, after this is done, design engineer re-uploads the code to the chip and all measuring parameter is correct.
+The design engineer proceed to calibrate the voltage and current.
+The voltage and current is calibrated by calculating the value _measured by meter_ as compared to the true value _measured by a test bench_.
+The excel sheet available in the link provided below is used to calibrate the voltage and current by inputting the measured and actual values of voltage and current in the appropriate cell of the [Excel calculator](https://github.com/EnAccess/OpenSmartMeter/blob/main/Documentations/Datasheet/Energy%20setpoint%20calculator.xlsx).
+After this is done, the HEX code gotten is written to the neccesary registers of `Ugain`, `IgainN` in the `SAM_UART.cpp` library provided [here](https://github.com/EnAccess/OpenSmartMeter/blob/main/Firmware%20code/Library/SamATM90E26_library).
+After this is done, the checksum2 value displayed on the LCD screen while the meter is starting up is written to the CSTwo register in the `SAM_UART.cpp` library
+After this is done, design engineer re-uploads the code to the chip and all measuring parameter is correct.

 > Note: A meter test bench is needed to know the true value of voltage and current to be calibrated into the meter.

 **Step 2: setting impulse rate**

-The impulse rate is changed by writing to PLconstH and PLconstL in the SAM_UART.cpp library after inputting the correct value of
+The impulse rate is changed by writing to `PLconstH` and `PLconstL` in the `SAM_UART.cpp` library after inputting the correct value of

 Un = 240V (measured voltage).
 Ib = 5A (base current).
 GL = 1 (line current circuit gain).